fsharp/fsharp.org/use/gpu/index.md

 ### Option 4 - Use Brahma.FSharp, an open source F# tool for OpenCL programming

-[The Brahma.FSharp project](http://yaccconstructor.github.io/Brahma.FSharp/) is a library for F# quotations to OpenCL translation.
+[Brahma.FSharp](http://yaccconstructor.github.io/Brahma.FSharp/) is a library for F# quotations to OpenCL translation.
 Features of Brahma.FSharp:

  * We are aimed to translate native F# code to OpenCL with minimization of different wrappers and custom types.